MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

     _Authorizing a GitHub connection_

+1. If you asked to sign in GitHub, do so with your GitHub user name and password.

 2. Enter a user name for your Visual Studio Mobile Center account (or accept the default) and click **Choose username**.

     ![Choosing a user name](Images/web-vsmc-username.png)